civican/legisinfo/42-1/bills/C-81/bill_text.md

 ### Section 180.8

-  **(1)** In the case of a violation referred to in subsection 177(1) or **(3)**, every reference to the "Minister" in sections 180.3 to 180.7 shall be read as a reference to the Agency or to a person designated by the Agency.
+  **(1)** In the case of a violation referred to in subsection 177(1) or (3), every reference to the "Minister" in sections 180.3 to 180.7 shall be read as a reference to the Agency or to a person designated by the Agency.

-> **Explanatory Note**:
-> Existing text of subsection 180.8(1):
-> *Existing Text*:
-> > In the case of a violation referred to in subsection 177(1) or (1.1), every reference to the "Minister" in sections 180.3 to 180.7 shall be read as a reference to the Agency or to a person designated by the Agency.

 ### Section 184